LorenvXn/Simple-web-server-example-ansible-and-containers-/Jinja2_and_MySQL.md

 It is obviously we won't be able to access those links from a browser.

 Time for bit of sed jiu-jitsu.
-While we are here, let's move the changed file under /var/www/html:
+While we are here, let's make a copy of the changed output.html file under path /var/www/html:

 ```
 more output.html |  sed 's/\[//g' | sed 's/\\\x27//g' | sed 's/\"\x27/\"/g' | \